 Acute Mountain Sickness

-Altitude sickness, also called Acute Mountain Sickness (AMS) affects the body in low air pressure conditions in high altitudes where atmospheric pressure conditions are lower than that at sea level.
+Altitude sickness also called Acute Mountain Sickness (AMS) affects the body in low air pressure conditions in high altitudes where atmospheric pressure conditions are lower than that at sea level.

 A change in weather or temperature affects barometric pressure and the level of oxygen molecules available in the air you breathe.
 The surrounding environment has a role to play.
 Cold, heat, wind or wetness affect trekkers or climbers exposed to altitude.
 Dehydration, fatigue, strenuous exercise and even anxiousness can also increase the development of AMS.

-How to explain AMS?
+How to Explain AMS?

 There is no definite cause.
 But, we know that the low level of oxygen molecules in high altitude generates hyperventilation.
-Even if altitude is an important factor, the speed in which you ascend has a significant influence in the development of AMS symptoms.
+Even if altitude is an important factor, the speed in which you ascend has a significant influence on the development of AMS symptoms.
 Remember not to ascend too high too fast!

 As you gain altitude, the barometric pressure decreases.
 Even though the air still contains 21% oxygen, the molecules expand and every breath you take contains fewer molecules of oxygen to feed the body with the necessary fuel.
 As a consequence, you breathe deeper and also faster to get the same level of oxygen molecules as you need at sea level pressure.
 This phenomenon is named Hypoxia with lungs getting less efficient to absorb oxygen.

 AMS can appear at an approximate altitude of 2500m and the body has to adjust itself in a slow process of acclimatization.
 Extra days in your trip itinerary always help the body to get used to low pressure and lack of oxygen.
-As it is difficult to determine who may be affected by altitude sickness, it is highly recommended to improve your stamina and lungs capacity by training regularly (running, biking, swimming …), getting a gradual acclimatization and sufficient rest to avoid altitude sickness.
+As it is difficult to determine who may be affected by altitude sickness, it is highly recommended to improve your stamina and lungs capacity by training regularly (running, biking, swimming …), getting gradual acclimatization and sufficient rest to avoid altitude sickness.
 Surprisingly, AMS is often more likely to strike young, healthy and sportive climbers!
 Why?
 They usually prefer to attempt a rapid ascent by climbing up rapidly, challenging themselves.
 Both genders are affected equally and the age has no influence on AMS.
 Doing a test of effort is often the only way to know if you are sensitive to altitude sickness.

 – Headache or dizziness